JuliaTesting/ReTest.jl/docs/src/index.md

 possible to use `ReTest` features without changing a line, e.g. on Julia's `Base`/stdlib tests), cf. [Working with test files which use `Test`](@ref).

+`ReTest` is still at an early stage of development.
+If you like to use it for your packages, it's recommended to [keep your tests compatible with `Test`](@ref Keeping-the-ability-to-use-Test), so that they can be run through both frameworks (e.g. using `ReTest` interactively and `Test` in C.I.).

 ## Usage